abyssknight/maowbot/README.md

 * maowoff

 To send commands to MaowBot, just use the hashtag #maowrc2014 and put the command in the text of your tweet.

+## Pebble

+This is currently unsupported, at least until Watchbot's server is fixed. :)